Doomakia-Dev/DeadDogma/Races/Silhou.md

 #  Capabilities
 Using their lightweight body, they perform feats of impressive agility to evade danger.

-## Long limbed
+## Gob-kat limbs
 [Silhou]

-When you make a Melee Strike, your range has an additional 5ft
+Your lanky arms grant you extra reach.
+When you make a Melee Strike, your range has an additional 5ft.

-## Gob-kat claws
-[Silhou][Unarmed][Brawling][Finesse]

 You can use your claws to make an unarmed strike against a target, dealing 1d6 slashing damage.
+This attack counts as [Unarmed], [Brawling] and [Finesse]

 ## Feline reflexes (reaction)
 [Silhou]